-A number of pilot projects are testing how hydrogen interacts with existing pipeline materials, and in the US concentrations of up to 5 percent hydrogen (95 percent natural gas) have been tested successfully so far.93 Current tests are also looking at what concentrations can be used in regular steel pipelines without causing embrittlement issues.
+A number of pilot projects are testing how hydrogen interacts with existing pipeline materials, and in the US concentrations of up to 5 percent hydrogen (95 percent natural gas) have been tested successfully so far.
+Current tests are also looking at what concentrations can be used in regular steel pipelines without causing embrittlement issues.

-Relatively low concentrations of hydrogen (5-20 percent by volume) appear to be feasible with very few modifications to existing pipeline systems or end-use appliances.94 (End-use requirements are generally the most restrictive conditions on increasing hydrogen blend levels in natural gas.
+Relatively low concentrations of hydrogen (5-20 percent by volume) appear to be feasible with very few modifications to existing pipeline systems or end-use appliances.
+(End-use requirements are generally the most restrictive conditions on increasing hydrogen blend levels in natural gas.
 Current end devices [e.g., engines, industrial burners, turbines, and residential and commercial appliances] are optimized for use with pure natural gas.
-Altering the composition of the gas supply could result in changes such as heating value, flame stability, blow off limits, and flashback.95 A number of studies are being done, both in the US and Europe, to test for compatibility of hydrogen blends with appliances.96) As hydrogen concentrations increase, alterations will be required to existing pipelines such as replacement of older and high strength steel pipelines, precoating lower strength steel pipelines, adding new compressor stations, and pressure managing equipment that could result in hydrogen volumes significantly above that 20 percent threshold without compromising the safety or integrity of the pipeline system.97 is extensive, it also has the ability to be isolated so that testing hydrogen compatibility can be gradual.
-For example, specific use cases (e.g., for a specific utility plant or industrial area or a closed loop residential area) can be tested as pilot projects, and a number of US utilities have begun to do so.98 Furthermore, many industrial users may choose to produce hydrogen on-site, as happens today99 or could initially focus their efforts on regional locations like the Gulf Coast.
+Altering the composition of the gas supply could result in changes such as heating value, flame stability, blow off limits, and flashback.
+A number of studies are being done, both in the US and Europe, to test for compatibility of hydrogen blends with appliances.)
+As hydrogen concentrations increase, alterations will be required to existing pipelines such as replacement of older and high strength steel pipelines, precoating lower strength steel pipelines, adding new compressor stations, and pressure managing equipment that could result in hydrogen volumes significantly above that 20 percent threshold without compromising the safety or integrity of the pipeline system.

+But not all of the US pipeline system has to be made hydrogen-ready at once.
+While the system is extensive, it also has the ability to be isolated so that testing hydrogen compatibility can be gradual.
+For example, specific use cases (e.g., for a specific utility plant or industrial area or a closed loop residential area) can be tested as pilot projects, and a number of US utilities have begun to do so.
+Furthermore, many industrial users may choose to produce hydrogen on-site, as happens today or could initially focus their efforts on regional locations like the Gulf Coast.